-It surprises me to find that I am now over 45, living in Wokingham with my partner and son, who at the time of writing, is nine years old.
+It surprises me to find that I am now over 45, living in Wokingham with my partner and son, who at the time of writing, is twelve years old.
 It has been an eventful, exciting, and sometimes challenging few years, but absolutely the best of my life.

-As a Breastfeeding Counsellor and as a doula, my role is to provide support to new parents in a range of situations, including difficulties about sleep, which are often but not always related to feeding.
+As a Breastfeeding Counsellor and an antenatal teacher, my role is to provide support to new parents in a range of situations, including difficulties about sleep, which are often but not always related to feeding.
 I take a non-judgemental approach to supporting each parent in the situation they are in (and do not feel that I need to influence their decision-making).
 I am extremely knowledgeable about the common challenges of parenting a newborn and have supported many parents of older babies and toddlers.
 I’m aware that not all parents make the same decisions that I would, but also that decision-making is influenced by multiple factors and that very often there is no single right answer.
-In recent years, more of my work has involved providing support online via Facebook, email and twitter, and I am very aware of the unique challenges of counselling in an online environment.
+In recent years, more of my work has involved providing support online via Facebook, email and whatsapp, and I am very aware of the unique challenges of counselling in an online environment.

-On the rare occasion when I get some spare time, I like to knit, read, run, go geocaching, and eat chocolate with a high cocoa content.
+On the rare occasion when I get some spare time, I like to knit, read, run, go camping, and eat chocolate with a high cocoa content.
 Not necessarily all at the same time, but believe me, it can be done.

 Although training with and working for NCT are a big part of my life, and I’m proud to be an NCT Breastfeeding Counsellor, everything written on this website is my own or a guest’s content, and does not intend to represent NCT in any way.